Cooperative Research Centres (CRC) Program

 It aims to:

-- encourage and enable small and medium enterprise (SME) participation in collaborative research
+- encourage and facilitate small and medium enterprise (SME) participation in collaborative research.

-The Cooperative Research Centres Programme offers support to industry, research and the community through two elements:
+The overarching CRC Program offers support to industry, research and the community through two elements:

-- Cooperative Research Centre (CRC) grants - supporting medium to long term industry-led collaborations, up to 10 years.
+- Cooperative Research Centres (CRC) grants – to support medium to long term industry-led collaborative research, up to 10 years.

-- Cooperative Research Centres Projects (CRC-P) grants - supporting short term, industry-led collaborative research, up to 3 years.
+- Cooperative Research Centres Projects (CRC-P) grants – to support short term, industry-led collaborative research, up to 3 years.

-A CRC must have at least one Australian industry organisation and one Australian research organisation.
+A CRC must have at least one Australian industry entity and one Australian research organisation.

-To find out more and to apply, see Cooperative Research Centre (CRCs) grants.
+To find out more and to apply, go to: